 How you deploy an operating system to devices in your environment depends on a number of variables.
 The following table describes multiple OS image deployment scenarios and instructions for deploying an operating system to those devices.
-Refer to the HP Client Automation System Administrator User Guide for more detailed information.

 Table 14 Deployment Scenarios